SantaDrugen/DCA_VEA_Group_Bundholdet/Documentation/Assignment4/CompleteFeatureOverview.md

 	- [ ] S1.2 (Ready)
 	- [ ] S1.3 (Active)
 - - [ ] F1 - Blocked by Use Case 24
+- - [ ] Tests - All but the blocked scenarios

 * [ ] Use Case 6 (ID: 6 – The creator makes the event private)